kechen666/hamld/README.md

 We provide detailed tutorials to help you get started:

-* Run the `EAMLD_Tutorial.ipynb` notebook
+* Run the `HAMLD_Tutorial.ipynb` notebook
 * Explore and test the API via example code
-* Refer to the `eamld` package’s `README.md` for full documentation
+* Refer to the `hamld` package’s `README.md` for full documentation

 <a id="3"></a>

-## How does EAMLD work?
+## How does HAMLD work?

-Based on the underlying research, EAMLD offers several key advantages over traditional MLD decoders and other decoding approaches:
+Based on the underlying research, HAMLD offers several key advantages over traditional MLD decoders and other decoding approaches:

 ### 1. Scalable Approximation Strategies

-EAMLD uses innovative approximations to achieve efficient decoding, with a time complexity of **O(rd² + C)**, where:
+HAMLD uses innovative approximations to achieve efficient decoding, with a time complexity of **O(rd² + C)**, where:

 * `r` is the number of rounds